First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Discussion

 To calculate the supernova rate required to produce the observed \feii\ emission, we use the empirical relationship between the supernovae (SN) rate and \feii\ 1.2570 \micron\ line for starburst galaxies derived by \citet{rose12}:

 .

 Due to the poor signal-to-noise ratio of the \feii\ 1.2570 \micron\ line in our observations and its nondetection to the south of the quasar, we use the \feii\ 1.6440 \micron\ line for our analysis instead, accounting for extinction where applicable.
 We select three apertures centered on spaxels A, B, and C, with diameters of 4.3'', 2.6'', and 2.5'', respectively, and determine the average extinction-corrected \feii\ 1.6440 \micron\ flux per aperture.
+These aperture sizes were chosen based on the spatial regions where the \feii\ signal is significant, as identified from the flux distribution and signal-to-noise ratio maps.
 The integrated luminosities of \feii\ 1.6440 \micron\ in each aperture are 5.5 $\times$ 10$^{41}$ erg s$^{-1}$, 3.7 $\times$ 10$^{40}$ erg s$^{-1}$, and 5.9 $\times$ 10$^{40}$ erg s$^{-1}$ respectively.
 Using these values in equation \ref{eq:snr}, we compute integrated SN rates of $\nu_{\text{SNrate, \feii}} \sim$10, 0.6, and 0.9 yr$^{-1}$ per aperture.
 The star formation rate upper limit estimated in Section \ref{subsec:sed_sec} of $\sim$132 M$_{\odot}$ yr$^{-1}$ corresponds to the supernova rate $\sim$2.2 yr$^{-1}$ \citep{kenn98}, assuming the Salpeter initial mass function in the mass range of 0.1–100 M$_{\odot}$ and solar metallicity.
 Therefore, the observed \feii\ emission of aperture A cannot be explained by star formation alone and requires additional sources of ionization.
 While the supernova rate from star formation alone exceeds the rate required to produce the \feii\ emission in apertures B and C, all of the star formation would have to be concentrated in these clumps to explain their \feii\ emission.
-Additionally, given there is a wide range of galaxy templates that are in principle consistent with the SED in Section \ref{subsec:sed_sec}, the star formation rate estimate itself should be taken as approximate.
+While this scenario could plausibly result from positive feedback from the \oiii\ outflow—compressing the interstellar medium and triggering localized star formation—this interpretation should be approached with caution given the uncertainties in the star formation rate estimate, which is an upper limit and relies on the assumptions of the SED fit in Section \ref{subsec:sed_sec}.